learnk8s/learnk8s.io/src/best-practices/governance.md

 ## Define Pod security policies

+When a Pod is deployed into the cluster, you should guard against:

+- the container being compromised
+- the container using resources on the node that shouldn't use such as process, network or file system

+More in general, you should restrict what the Pod can do to the bare minimum.

-Pod Security Policies are cluster-wide resources that control what policies a Pod must comply with to be accepted into the cluster.
+Kubernetes has Pod Security Policies — cluster-wide resources that control what policies a Pod must comply with to be accepted into the cluster.

 For example you can use Kubernetes Pod security policies for restricting: